sarahsavage/brightwheel_ae_assignment/README.md

 - QA: count(distinct) and count(*) on specific fields to check for expected values (phone, center name, etc), check for duplicates, and add uniqueness/not_null tests in the .yml file before running dbt test, run final model locally/in user schema to run additional queries against.
 - For future iterations, consider implementing monitoring tool such as Monte Carlo or Data Dog to ensure continued data quality and integrity.
 Would also recommend a tool like fivetran for automated extraction from salesforce into warehouse if data typically comes as a csv and needs to be loaded manually.
 - If dbt cloud is a future option, consider implementing a semantic layer to ensure
+- Would consider implementing imd models into the pipeline in future iterations as additional sources are added.

 # Decisions and Tradeoffs:
 - If given more time, I would have uploaded some standard lookup tables for state/country/postal code mapping.
 Here I did some normalization via lower/regexp_replace but it was minimal